AcheronProject/AcheronDocs/pcbway/sponsorship.rst

 This section is, again, very subjective and there are many ways to look at this.
 However, there are some objective patterns we can use.

-First, the PCBs came with absolutely no scratches or scuffs, apart however from two PCBs that came a little bit scoffed.
+First, the PCBs came with absolutely no scratches or scuffs, apart however from two PCBs that came a little bit scuffed.
 This happened -- I believed -- because the vacuum plastic that the PCBs were wrapped in was torn, so the vacuum went away and some PCBs grinded on one another.
 I feel strange to blame this on PCBWay, but one can speculate.
 First, the obvious choice is to blame this on the shipping companies, and that a rough shipping made the plastic tear.
 Another possibility would be that PCBWay did not wrap the PCBs properly.
 I will not make comments on this or assume one of both options.

 I know that I am biased, but I find the PCBs very nice and appealing, especially because it is very clean and metallization looks great.
 Below are some images of particularly nice spots on the PCBs.